 Phase 2 saw the creation of the cacti house inspired by the donation of a comprehensive cacti collection from a former council employee.
 For this, an existing greenhouse was excavated, creating the illusion of depth and height and the cacti house and floral hall now sit alongside one another.

-It quickly became apparent that there was a need to train young people in horticultural skills based on Inverness rather than having to travel further south.
-Another application was made to the European Social Fund to create the Horticultural Training Unit; a teaching and training resource based at the nurseries.
+It quickly became apparent that there was a need to train young people in horticultural skills based in Inverness, rather than having to travel further south.
+Another grant application was made to the European Social Fund to create the Horticultural Training Unit; a teaching and training resource based at the nurseries.
 The entire project was funded by European grand aid and has now evolved into a major tourist attraction in Inverness.
 This project is something that has been described by many as a masterpiece of landscaping.